sarweiler/zellen/README.md

 ### Sequencing modes
 Set the sequencing mode in the parameters screen.
 Default is semi-automatic.
 * manual: Press KEY2 to play the next step in the sequence for a single generation.
-* semi-automatic: Plays the sequence for a single generation.
+* semi-manual: Plays the sequence for a single generation.
 * automatic: Like semi-automatic, but automatically calculates the next generation and plays it.

 ## Midi